Vinaykumarmahato/Inventory-Management-System/README.md

 - **Database:** Contains the ConnectionFactory class that retrieves the database connection and verifies user credentials for the application.
 - **User Interface (UI):** Contains all the GUI classes making up the interface layer of the software.

-Click [here](src/com/inventory/) to skip directly to the source code.

----

-## 🚧 Work-in-Progress

-This project is a work in progress, and more features are yet to be added with new technologies.